 Security and building access to the J. Reuben Clark Building remain the same until August 15 of the year you graduate.
 Graduating students have 24/7 access to the building and the quiet reading room in the library during library hours until August 15.

-Graduates are always welcome to contact the reference desk or the law librarians with research questions!
+Graduates are always welcome to contact Reference Services or the law librarians with research questions!
 Contact information is available at https://lawlibrary.byu.edu/information/ask-a-librarian/.

 Law Library Checkout Privileges and Document Delivery